• Biodiversity & Ecosystem Services

 Engagement and efforts to reduce biodiversity Loss:

-Negative impacts resulting from direct interventions on habitats (plant suppression) are managed through the licensing process, starting with environmental studies, in which significant negative impacts are addressed according to a mitigation hierarchy, initially seeking to avoid, then minimize and, where necessary, compensate.
+Biodiversity issues are assessed throughout the lifecycle of CSN assets.
+Negative impacts resulting from direct interventions on habitats (such as vegetation suppression) are managed through the licensing process, starting with environmental studies, wherein significant negative impacts are addressed according to a hierarchy of mitigation, aiming to first avoid, then minimize, and, when necessary, compensate.

 See our 2021 Integrated Report to learn more about our actions: https://esg.csn.com.br/nossa-empresa/relatorio-integrado-gri